-Community College of Philadelphia is the largest public institution of higher education in Philadelphia and currently serves a number of students attending the College under GI Bill SP 2008.
+Community College of Philadelphia is the largest public institution of higher education in Philadelphia and currently serves a number of students attending the College under the GI Bill.
 The Veterans Resource Center (VRC) offers specialized services for our veteran students and their families.

-The VRC, located on the ground level of the Bonnell Building, Room BG-43, is dedicated to serving students who are veterans, spouses of veterans or dependent children of veterans.
-A Veterans Resource coordinator is available to answer questions and provide resources and referrals to assist veterans and qualifying dependents and spouses in understanding and accessing all services and options available to them on the Main Campus and at the Regional Centers.
+The VRC, located on the ground level of the Bonnell Building, Room BG-43, is dedicated to serving students who are veterans and dependents of veterans.
+A Veterans Resource coordinator is available to answer questions and provide resources and referrals to assist veterans and qualifying dependents in understanding and accessing all services and options available to them on the Main Campus and at the Regional Centers.
 Services include:

-- Access to resources, periodicals, and other academic material for veterans - Information regarding VA laws and regulations and College policy - Vet Connect, an online community for student veterans

-- Peer group discussions - · Guest speakers on topics relevant to veterans - · Transition workshops during the new student orientation program
+- Access to resources, periodicals, and other academic material for veterans - Information regarding VA laws and regulations and College policy - An online community for student veterans - Peer group discussions - Guest speakers on topics relevant to veterans - · Transition workshops during the new student orientation program

 For more information about the resources, visit the VRC, Room BG-43 or e-mail Veterans Resource Center.
 For more information about Veterans Education Benefits, visit the G.I.
-Bill® Website at www.qibill.va.gov.
+Bill® Website at www.gibill.va.gov.

-Note: To receive assistance in completing the veteran's certification and veteran's scholarship forms, students may visit Enrollment Central located on the ground level of the Bonnell Building or send an inquiry via e-mail.
+Note: To receive assistance in completing the veteran's certification and veteran's scholarship forms, students may visit the Veterans Resource Center located on the ground level of the Bonnell Building, room BG-43, or send an inquiry via e-mail.